Challenges at work or learning are normal.

 Instant expert: Find out about your rights as an apprentice or employee at different ages

-Lots of work-places, colleges and larger employers have workers whose job it is to solve problems like this.
-Alternatively you can talk to an adviser at the employment rights organisation ACAS, or someone at your student Union, or workplace union.
+Lots of work-places, colleges and larger employers have workers whose job it is to help workers.
+You can also talk to an adviser at the employment rights organisation ACAS, or someone at your student Union, or workplace union.
 If you are an agency worker, you can speak to your agency.

 If you are with a small employer or learning provider, there will still be someone to speak to - even if you are learning or working at home.